MTHFR Gene Mutation, Methylation, and Mental Health: What the Evidence Says

 How Is Genetic Testing Used to Diagnose MTHFR Variants?

-MTHFR Variants & Personalized Treatment for Treatment-Resistant Depression Systematic review evaluating the association between MTHFR 677C>T and 1298A>C variants and treatment‑resistant depression, with a focus on their potential to predict antidepressant response and guide individualized treatment strategies (2026).
+Systematic review evaluating the association between MTHFR 677C>T and 1298A>C variants and treatment-resistant depression.
+It focuses on their potential to predict antidepressant response and guide individualized treatment strategies (2026).

-What are the benefits and limits of MTHFR genetic testing?
+What Are the Benefits and Limits of MTHFR Genetic Testing?

 What Is the Role of L-Methylfolate in Treating Depression and Other Disorders?